danmayer/coverband/README.md

 ### Known issues

-* `set_trace_func` isn't perfect in sending each line of code executed and can be a bit wonky in a few places.
-Such as missing the `end` lines in code blocks.
-If you notice examples of this send them to me.
 * If you don't have a baseline recorded your coverage can look odd like you are missing a bunch of data.
 It would be good if coverband gave a more actionable warning in this situation.
 * If you have simplecov filters, you need to clear them prior to generating your coverage report.
 As the filters will be applied to coverband as well and can often filter out everything we are recording.
 * the line numbers reported for `ERB` files are often off and aren't considered useful.
 I recommend filtering out .erb using the `config.ignore` option.

 ## TODO

-* Fix network performance by logging to files that purge later (like NR) (far more time lost in set_trace_func than sending files, hence not a high priority, but would be cool)
+* Fix network performance by logging to files that purge later (like NR) (far more time lost in TracePoint than sending files, hence not a high priority, but would be cool)
 * Add support for [zadd](http://redis.io/topics/data-types-intro) so one could determine single call versus multiple calls on a line, letting us determine the most executed code in production.
 * Possibly add ability to record code run for a given route
 * Improve client code api, around manual usage of sampling (like event usage)